-‘From a secret recipe to a bold idea and very proud traditions, we build the future.
 Coca-Cola European Partners (CCEP) is a major fast-moving consumer goods business in Europe and the world’s largest independent Coca-Cola bottler.
-Across 13 countries, our employees make, sell and distribute the world’s most loved drinks brands to more than 300 million people.
+Across 13 countries, we make, sell and distribute the world’s most loved drinks brands to more than 300 million people.
 But while we make consumers and customers happy with names such as Coca-Cola®, Fanta®, Powerade®, Glaceau Vitaminwater®, Monster® and Capri-Sun®, we also look after our people – making sure everyone can grow, develop and belong.

 CCEP appreciates and understands the benefits of having inspirational female leaders and we are proud to have a number leading the way, including on the Board of Directors: